Hand & Wrist Care | Basal Joint Arthroplasty

 • Hematoma and distraction arthroplasty.
 The trapezium is removed and replaced with a piece of wire that fixes the thumb in place.
 The wire is taken out a few weeks later after the joint heals.

 • Fusion (arthrodesis).
 The trapezium and the lower thumb bone (metacarpal) are reshaped and joined together with a pin or screw.
-The pin holds the thumb bone in place while the joint fuses (grows together).
+Moreover, the pin holds the thumb bone in place while the joint fuses (grows together).

 There are pros and cons with each of these surgeries.
 Talk with your doctor to see which one might be the best fit for you.